-The tenth generation Mercedes-Benz E-Class is a stronger proposition, especially in this volume E220d diesel guise.
+The tenth generation Mercedes-Benz E-Class is a stronger proposition, especially in this volume E220d diesel guise, offered with or without 4WD.
 Jonathan Crouch drives it.

 Ten Second Review